 "I only wish I were sure of the room," murmured the Captain.
-"One door is so exactly like another, and it's too dark to see the "What a fearful stench," said Hilda.
-"Is it calmer.
-Then she rose, and, clutching hold of the Captain, cried, "Oh, don't send me away;
+"One door is so exactly like another, and it's too dark to see the numbers."

+"What a fearful stench," said Hilda.
+"Is it always like this?"

 "Nearly always," replied the Captain.
-"This is one of the 'model' blocks that philanthropists-at seven per cent.-are so fond of erecting for the benefit of the poor.
-Suppose we try the next
+"This is one of the 'model' blocks that philanthropists - at seven per cent. - are so fond of erecting for the benefit of the poor.
+Suppose we try the next floor."

-After ascending the next flight of stairs, the laptain stopped before one of the doors, saying, This is it; just listen a moment."
+After ascending the next flight of stairs, the Captain stopped before one of the doors, saying, "This is it; just listen a moment."

 Hilda did so.
-All was silent, save for an ecasional moan, as of someone in pain, and Capt. liper knocking gently at the door, turned the landle and entered.
-The interior presented a cickening sight.
-Almost entirely destitute of urniture, and with a dirty-looking mattress lying in the floor to do duty for a bed, it was a model welling-of what to avoid.
-On the single chair of he room, sat a man with his right arm in a sling, whilst stretched on the floor lay a poor, ill-dressed dwelling-of what to avoid.
+All was silent, save for an occasional moan, as of someone in pain, and Capt.
+Piper knocking gently at the door, turned the handle and entered.
+The interior presented a sickening sight.
+Almost entirely destitute of furniture, and with a dirty-looking mattress lying on the floor to do duty for a bed, it was a model dwelling - of what to avoid.
 On the single chair of the room, sat a man with his right arm in a sling, whilst stretched on the floor lay a poor, ill-dressed woman, with blood flowing from her forehead.